Experimental observation of extreme multistability in an electronic system of two coupled R\"{o}ssler oscillators

-In both studies, a special coupling was applied between two three-variable chaotic systems to form six-variable coupled systems.
-Numerical simulations of the coupled systems were carried out for a fixed set of system parameters and only the initial conditions were changed.
-The systems were found to evolve to different attractor states (fixed points, limit cycles, chaotic states) purely through changes in initial conditions, typically with a change in the initial condition of just one of the state variables.
-This behavior was explained theoretically \cite{sun99,calistus11} by analyzing the dynamics of a reduced set of equations governing the differences (``errors") of the corresponding state variables of the three-variable subsystems.
-The reduced system yields a constant $c$, a conserved quantity that attains a particular value following the decay of transients.
-Different initial conditions gave rise to new dynamical behavior and a corresponding different value of $c$.
-The existence of this conserved quantity leads to a `slicing' or foliation of the state space into manifolds corresponding to the different values of $c$.
-The conserved quantity can be used to reduce the six-variable coupled system to a three-variable system, in which $c$ serves as a bifurcation parameter.
-Although the full coupled system has a conserved quantity, the asymptotic states to which the system evolves are true attractors, since there are an infinite number of initial conditions that yield any particular value of the conserved quantity $c$.
-The set comprising these initial conditions constitutes the basin of attraction for a specific attractor, and trajectories emanating from such initial conditions will converge to the attractor.
 Extreme multistability might have important consequences in the reproducibility of certain experimental systems.
 For example, some chemical reactions, such as the chlorite-thiosulfate reaction \cite{orban82} and the chlorite-iodide reaction \cite{nagypal86} consistently exhibit irreproducibility: despite great care to ensure reproducibility, these reactions show a random long-term behavior for the same set of experimental conditions.
-The cause of the irreproducibility is not known; however, extreme multistability offers a possible mechanism for the behavior.
-Model calculations by Wang {\it et al.} \cite{wang03} demonstrated a type of extreme multistability arising from the specific features of a chemical reaction.
-However, to the best of our knowledge, there has yet been no direct experimental verification of this new type of dynamical behavior in a controlled laboratory investigation.
-In this Letter, we report experimental observations of a coupled electronic circuit system that displays extreme multistability.\\
+The cause of the irreproducibility is not known; extreme multistability offers a possible mechanism for the behavior.
+However, to the best of our knowledge, there is no direct experimental verification of this new type of dynamical behavior in a controlled laboratory investigation.
+In this Letter, we report experimental observations of a coupled electronic circuit system that displays extreme multistability.

-Our experiments are carried out on an analog circuit system based on the original model investigated by Sun {\it et al.} \cite{sun99}, consisting of a set of coupled Lorenz equations, namely,
+Our experiments are carried out on an analog circuit system closely based on the model investigated by Hens {\it et al.} \cite{hens12}, consisting of a set of coupled R\"{o}ssler equations, namely,

-where $\sigma$, $r$ and $b$ are constants and $(X_1,Y_1,Z_1)$ and $(X_2,Y_2, Z_2)$ are the state variables of the two identical subsystems.
-For the circuit implementation of the above system, we have scaled the state variables as

-in order to restrict the output signal voltage range to within $\pm 10$ volts and to avoid saturation of the circuit.
-This leads to the following system: